Taff's Well Thermal Spring

 The spring is enclosed inside a well and stone building constructed in the 19th century.
-The well built to contain the spring waters is brick lined and approximately 4 m deep.
+The well built to contain the spring waters is brick-lined and approximately 4 m deep.
 The building has an internal dimension of 5.3 × 3.9 m, and water fills this area.
-A brick built spiral staircase is incorporated in the inside of the well.
-There is one visible overflow pipe which emerges several meters to the west of the spring, on the bank of the River Taff.
+A brick-built spiral staircase is incorporated in the inside of the well.
+There is one visible overflow pipe, which emerges several metres to the west of the spring on the bank of the River Taff.

 A recent conceptual model considers that the water has journeyed from the limestone outcrops on the north crop of the coalfield over a period of at least five thousand years, but possibly ten thousand.